What Is the Lowest 72-Hole Score in a Major Championship?

-Of all the golfers to win one of the four modern major championships — The Masters, PGA Championship, U.S. Open, and The Open Championship — only three can ever say they shot 20-under over the course of 72 holes.
-And the beauty is that each holds the 72-hole record at the major in which he accomplished the feat.
+Of all the golfers to win one of the four modern major championships — The Masters, PGA Championship, U.S. Open, and The Open Championship — only four can ever say they shot 20-under over the course of 72 holes.
 Of the four majors, only the U.S. Open hasn’t seen someone finish at 20-under.

 Up until 2015, Tiger Woods held the lowest 72-hole score at a major in relation to par, shooting 19-under at The Open Championship in 2000 at St. Andrews.
-But that was record was broken at the 2015 PGA Championship by Jason Day and has since been matched by Henrik Stenson and Dustin Johnson.
+But that record was broken at the 2015 PGA Championship by Jason Day and has since been matched by Henrik Stenson, Dustin Johnson, and Cameron Smith.
 Here’s a quick look at these three incredible performances.

 Jason Day became the first major championship winner to finish at 20-under at the 2015 PGA Championship

-Coming into the 2015 PGA Championship at Whistling Straits, Jason Day had already won two events on the PGA Tour that year and had finished in the top 10 in each of the previous two major championships, tying for ninth and the U.S. Open and tying for fourth at The Open Championship.
+Coming into the 2015 PGA Championship at Whistling Straits, Jason Day had already won two events on the PGA Tour that year.
+He had finished in the top 10 in each of the previous two major championships, tying for ninth and the U.S. Open and tying for fourth at The Open Championship.

 He began his week with a 4-under round of 68 and was one shot better in his second round, firing a 67 to get to 9-under after 36 holes, two back of leader Matt Jones.
 Day again improved by a stroke in the third round, shooting a 6-under 66 to take a two-shot lead over Jordan Spieth into the final round.